buildingSMART-Finland/InfraModel/markdown/basedata.md

 - In the element <DataPoints> for source data points
 - In the element <BreakLine> for breaklines
+- In the element <Boundary> for part of surface
 - In the element <Surface> for surface
 - In the element <Surfaces> for surface group

-Type coding is set by adding "IM_Coding" \<Feature> extension under a parent element.
+Type coding is set by "IM_Coding" \<Feature> extension under a parent element.

 {{xtabulate5 IM_Coding--ltFeature--gt}}